UX/UI

 Logos & Icons

-The images displayed were created for Seattle Pride’s 2026 season, including the primary logo for the year as well as embellishments used in flyers, advertisements, communications, and displays.
+The pieces shown here were created for Seattle Pride's 2026 season: the primary logo for the year, plus a suite of embellishments used across flyers, ads, internal communications, and physical displays.

 Map Design